panoplymedia/challenges/log_processing/README.md

 To exit, type 'quit'

 ## Querying the byte ranges
 After starting the application, wait for the "> " prompt to appear.
-Then enter your query.
+Then enter your Spark SQL query.
 Type 'quit' to exit.

 To check if a file was completely delivered, check if that combination of ipAddress, userAgent, request has only one byte range starting at 0 and ending with the file size.
 If a row is returned, the file was delivered successfully.